basondole/ansible/Introduction.md

 # Readme

-Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
+Ansible is an open-source automation tool, or platform, used for IT tasks such as configuration management, application deployment, intraservice orchestration and provisioning.
+Learn more at www.ansible.com
 Ansible uses playbooks to perform tasks.
-Essentially a play book consists of one or more tasks to be performed by modules There are different modules for different operations such as copying files, sending shell comands etc These tasks are performed against specified host(s) as specified in the play Generaly however the hosts must be defined in the ansible hosts file A simple task can also be executed by using ad-hoc command, this means no play book is required and the command can be simply run on terminal specifying the module to use and the host(s)
+Essentially a play book consists of one or more tasks to be performed by modules There are different modules for different operations such as copying files, sending shell comands etc These tasks are performed against specified host(s) as specified in the play.
+Generaly however the hosts must be defined in the ansible hosts file A simple task can also be executed by using ad-hoc command, this means no play book is required and the command can be simply run on terminal specifying the module to use and the host(s)